 To help us in a formal way with their experience and wisdom, at the Spring Gathering in Malibu 2012, the California Men’s Gatherings inaugurated a Circle of Elders.
-Since we started over 35 years ago, we have always felt the need for elders, benefitted from them, and honored them.
+Since we started over 35 years ago, we have always felt the need for elders, benefited from them, and honored them.
 Now we have a formal role for Elders.

 We honor them, and the memory of the elders who have died.
-We thank the Elders for their dedication to keep the CMG safe and ready for all men, especially the men whose lives are changed by the CMG.
+We thank the Elders for their dedication to keeping the CMG safe and ready for all men, especially the men whose lives are changed by the CMG.

-Al “Binky” Hoch
+|Al “Binky” Hoch

 Elders in Community